opencitations/repository_setup_guides/virtual_environments/poetry_setup.md

 This will update `poetry.lock`.

-### Run a Command Directly
+### Run a command directly

 ```bash
 poetry run python my_script.py
 poetry run pytest
 ```

 This executes the specified command within the project's virtual environment without explicitly activating a shell.
-This is often preferred for scripts and CI/CD pipelines (see examples in the [Automated Testing](./../ci_cd/automated_testing.md) and [Automated Releases](./../ci_cd/releases.md) guides).
+This is often preferred for scripts and CI/CD pipelines (see examples in the [Automated testing](./../ci_cd/automated_testing.md) and [Automated releases](./../ci_cd/releases.md) guides).

 ## Conclusion